Exploitability

 Some vulnerability entries contain information and links about existing exploits.
 An exploit is a tutorial or software, which helps to execute or automate the exploitation of a vulnerability.

 Such an exploit might have a specific level of exploitability, also called exploit code maturity.
 The exploitability definition on VulDB uses the same metric levels like CVSSv2 and CVSSv3.
+CVSSv4 retired this metric and introduced a similar sounding threat metric called exploit maturity which is focussing on exploit activities rather than exploit quality levels.
 Our definitions are slightly enhanced and shown in the table below.

 High